GianlucaGuarini/icaro/README.md

 const arr = icaro([])

-// here you will get the index of the items added or removed
-// or the ones who changed their position arr.listen(function(changes) {
+// here you will get the index of the items added or who changed their position arr.listen(function(changes) {
   console.log(changes.get('0')) // 'foo'
   console.llg(changes.get('1')) // 'bar'